 But fitting monovision contact lenses is more complex and generally takes more office visits than a regular contact lens fitting.
 This is because even slight changes to the contact lens power on either eye in monovision can make a significant difference in the wearer's visual satisfaction, and each modification of lens power should be followed by several days of lens wear to see how you adapt to the change.

-Therefore, the fitting fee for monovision usually is significantly higher than a standard contact lens fitting.
-Many eye care professionals charge the same for monovision contact lens fittings as they do for bifocal contact lens fittings.
-This may be roughly twice the fee for a standard contact lens fitting or more.
+Therefore, the fitting fee for monovision usually is higher than the fee for a standard contact lens fitting.
+Many eye care professionals charge the same for monovision contact lens fittings as they do for bifocal contact lens fittings, which could be twice the fee for a standard contact lens fitting or even more.

 Surgical Monovision Options